snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/ecommerce-tracking/index.md

 ### Transaction entity

-The transaction entity is used for `Transaction` events.
+The transaction entity is used for `Transaction` and `TransactionError` events.

 <details>
     <summary>Transaction entity properties</summary>